locka99/opcua/docs/client.md

 If we had told the client not to trust the server, the cert would have appeared under `/pki/rejected` and we would need to move it manually moved it into the `/pki/trusted` folder.
 This is what you should do in production.

+#### Make your server trust your client

+Even though we have told the client to automatically trust the server, it does not mean the server will trust the client.
+Both will need to trust on another for the handshake to succeed.
+Therefore the next step is make the server trust the client.

+Refer to the documentation in your server to see how to do this.
+In many OPC UA servers this will involve moving the client's cert from a `/rejected` to a `/trusted` folder much as you did in OPC UA for Rust.
+Other servers may require you do this some other way, e.g. through a web interface or configuration.

 ### Retry policy